Language: EN

 Arduino Communication with Serial Port

-Serial ports are the primary way to communicate an Arduino board with a computer.
-Thanks to the serial port, we can, for example, move the mouse or simulate user keyboard input, send emails with alerts, control a robot by performing calculations on the computer, turn a device on or off from a webpage over the Internet, or from a mobile application via Bluetooth.
+Thanks to the serial port, we can, for example, move the mouse or simulate user typing on the keyboard, send emails with alerts, control a robot performing calculations on the computer, turn a device on or off from a web page via the Internet, or from a mobile application via Bluetooth.

-There are endless possibilities in which the use of the serial port is required.
-Therefore, the serial port is a fundamental component of a large number of Arduino projects and is one of the basic elements that we must learn to unleash the full potential of Arduino.
+Therefore, the serial port is a fundamental component of a large number of Arduino projects, and it is one of the basic elements we must learn to fully harness the potential of Arduino.

-What is the serial port?
+What is a serial port?

-A conventional computer has several serial ports.
-The most well-known are the popular USB (universal serial port) and the almost forgotten RS-232 (for old mice).
-However, within the field of computing and automation, there are a large number of additional types of serial ports, such as RS-485, I2C, SPI, Serial Ata, Pcie Express, Ethernet, or FireWire, among others.
+However, within the scope of computing and automation, there are a large number of additional types of serial ports, such as RS-485, I2C, SPI, Serial ATA, PCI Express, Ethernet, or FireWire, among others.

 Arduino and the serial port